hideyk/haproxy-nginx-deployment/README.md

 ---

 ## Pitfalls
-1. Web servers currently allow inbound web traffic --> Should be in private subnet
-2. Web servers not created dynaically.
-Should be able to scale up and down based on input count.
+1. There should be one public subnet and two private subnets -- Web servers should be in private subnet and not allow inbound web traffic -- Web servers should be allowed to connect to Internet for apt update / upgrade (NAT gateway?)
+--

+2. Web server count should be dynamic.
+-- Spin up multiple web servers based on count variable -- Store list of public and private IPs to hosts for ansible

+3. AWS AMI should be dynamic.
+Pull Ubuntu v20 AMI based on region.

+4. Ansible playbook only for ubuntu v20.
+Should make it for RHEL / CentOS too

 ## References